 What kind of information is included in the L-1 Visa business plan?

-- Personnel and employee expansion plan (including proposed salaries and educational requirements of key managers).
+Personnel and employee expansion plan (including proposed salaries and educational requirements of each employee)

-- Milestones table (highlighting the significant actions the company will take over the first 12 months).
+Milestones table (detailing the significant actions the company will take over the next year)